Inskip, Lancashire

 Inskip is a small village in the Fylde area of Lancashire, England.
 It is part of the civil parish of Inskip-with-Sowerby.
 The village is close to the former RNAS Inskip airfield, which still serves the armed forces as a tri-service communication centre.

-It is home to one of the Royal Air Force Air Cadets training centres.
+It is home to a Royal Air Force Air Cadets training centre.

 Toponymy

 The first part of the name Inskip may be the Brittonic ïnïs meaning "island" (Welsh ynys), in place names generally referring to dry land in a marshy flood-prone area.
 Suffixed may be the Brittonic *cib meaning any rounded receptacle, presumably with some topographic sense, Old English -cy:pe or Anglo-Latin cuppa, with the sense "fish-trap" recorded for both.